PANOPTICONISM/marize/frontend/README.md

 # MARIZÉ WEBSHOP

-This online shop has been developed using React, TypeScript and Commerce.js
+This online shop has been developed using NextJs, TypeScript and Sanity.io

 ## STEPS TO SPIN UP THE PROJECT

 ### `npm install`

-### `npm start`
+### `npm run dev`

 Now the app is running in the development mode.
 Open <http://localhost:3000>